stolostron/deploy/README.md

 ## Let's get started...

 You can find our __work-in-progress__ documentation [here](https://github.com/open-cluster-management/rhacm-docs/blob/doc_prod/README.md).
-Please read through the docs to find out how you can use RHCAM <!--not sure if we want to use abbreviations-->.
+Please read through the docs to find out how you can use the _open-cluster-management_ project.
 Oh, and please submit an issue for any problems you may find, or clarifications you might suggest.

 You can find information on how to contribute to this project and our docs project in our [CONTRIBUTING.md](CONTRIBUTING.md) doc.

 #### Prereqs

-You must meet the following requirements to install Red Hat Advanced Cluster Management for Kubernetes:
+You must meet the following requirements to install the _open-cluster-management_ project:

 - An OpenShift Container Platform (OCP) 4.3+ cluster available
   - You must have a default storage class defined